whirlxd/npc-comment-blocker/README.md

 - Add a way to add custom comments to block - [/]
 - Add an authentication system to block comments based on the user's preference [x]
 - Add a way to customize the blocked comments - [/]
-- Add an option to modify the comments instead of blocking them
+- Add an option to modify the comments instead of blocking them - [X]
 - Improve the comments blocked and implement a better regex system

+## Contributing
+Contributions of any kind including but not limited to adding more spam comments ( especially in your local languages ) are appreciated

 ### License